Relativistic Newtonian gravitation: Newtonian time and the Equivalence principle

 1) {\it space is assumed to be euclidean}.
 This amounts, due to central symmetry, to the euclidean relation between radial and angular distances

 2) {\it radial free fall is asserted to be given by the Newtonian velocity law}

-As well known, since the same law applies to all bodies, eq.(\ref{ffvel} ) includes, for the case of radial free fall from infinity, the basic form of the EP , i.e. the uniqueness of free fall trajectories for given initial position and velocity.
+As well known, since the same law applies to all bodies, eq.(\ref{velo} ) includes, for the case of radial free fall from infinity, the basic form of the EP , i.e. the uniqueness of free fall trajectories for given initial position and velocity.

-We emphasize that all the above notions refer to \emph{measured} space and time intervals; space distances are assumed to be given by the euclidean expressions in ``Newton coordinates'' $x$; the velocity in eq.(\ref{ffvel} ) is defined by the above measurements of space distances and by time intervals given by free falling clocks.
+We emphasize that all the above notions refer to \emph{measured} space and time intervals; as a consequence of assumption 1), space distances are given by the euclidean expression in Cartesian coordinates $x$; the velocity in eq.(\ref{velo} ) is defined by the above measurements of space distances and by time intervals given by free falling clocks.

-Opposite to the ordinary GR point of view, no ``coordinate independence'' appears here.
-Put differently, we have
+Opposite to the ordinary GR point of view, we do not start from coordinate independence, but rather identify coordinates allowing for a description in the spirit of Newton gravitation.
+We have therefore

 1) \emph {chosen} to discuss the property of space and time in presence of gravity in ``intrinsic coordinates'', obtained in terms of Euclidean coordinates near infinity, extended by using times and distances measured by radially free falling observers.